HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </match>
 ```

-It should be noted that when the matching rule specified by the `for` attribute of the `match` tag is not `ANY`:
+It should be noted that when the matching rule specified by `for` attribute of `match` tag is not `ANY`:

-1. If the matching rule specified by the `for` attribute of the `match` element is a numerical comparison expression (such as `GT`, `LT`), perform numerical processing on the result data of the `test` element before matching.
+1. If the matching rule specified by `for` attribute of `match` element is a numerical comparison expression (such as `GT`, `LT`), perform numerical processing on the result data of `test` element before matching.
-1. If the matching rule specified by the `for` attribute of the `match` element is a string matching expression (such as `AS`, `LIKE`), then perform string processing on the result data of the `test` element before proceeding match.
+1. If the matching rule specified by `for` attribute of `match` element is a string matching expression (such as `AS`, `LIKE`), then perform string processing on the result data of `test` element before proceeding match.
-1. ~~If the result data of its parent element (that is, `test`) is a real number type, the matching rule specified by the `for` attribute of the `match` tag is processed as a numerical comparison logical expression.
+1. ~~If the result data of its parent element (that is, `test`) is a real number type, the matching rule specified by the `for` attribute of `match` tag is processed as a numerical comparison logical expression.
 At this time, the logical expression It is invalid to use string matching expressions (such as `AS`, `LIKE`) in . ~~
-1. ~~If the result data of its parent tag (that is, `test`) is of other types, the matching rule specified by the `for` attribute of the `match` tag is processed as a string comparison logical expression.
+1. ~~If the result data of its parent tag (that is, `test`) is of other types, the matching rule specified by `for` attribute of `match` tag is processed as a string comparison logical expression.
 At this time, the logical expression It is invalid to use numerical comparison expressions (such as `GT`, `LT`) in the formula.
 When the result data is not a string type, it should be stringified. ~~

-##### 2.5.5.2) Choose one of the two
+##### 2.5.5.2) Choose One of the Two

-As a simplification, we can use the value of the `with` attribute of the `test` element to determine how to handle the subtree of operations defined by the `test` element:
+As a simplification, we can use the value of `with` attribute of `test` element to determine how to handle the subtree of operations defined by `test` element:

 ```hvml
      <test with="$STR.stars_with($CRTN.app, 'cn.fmsoft.hvml')">